samjones00/docs/docs/api-explorer.md

 </a>

 ::: info
-This feature is enabled by default through the `MetadataFeature` or controlled individually through the `UiFeature`.
+API Explorer is powered by the rich API metadata provided by the `MetadataFeature` can can be customized through the `UiFeature` plugin.
-Removing either plugin will disable the API Explorer functionality.
+Removing either plugin disables API Explorer.
 :::

 ## API Tab